Reagent Friday: TsCl (p-toluenesulfonyl chloride) and MsCl (methanesulfonyl chloride)

 However there’s a way to turn the OH group into a good leaving group – if you can convert it into a weaker base.

 Treatment of an alcohol with TsCl or MsCl, usually in the presence of a weak base such as pyridine, results in the sulfonate esters.
+(The purpose of pyridine is to mop up any HCl that is formed during the course of the reaction.)

 Conversion to the sulfonate esters does one thing: the conjugate bases – toluenesulfonate and methanesulfonate are now extremely weak bases, since they’re heavily stabilized by resonance.